Baháʼí Faith in Brazil: Other Baháʼí organizations

 Baháʼís and Baháʼí institutions have founded or established a number of organizations promoting service to the community.
 In 1985, the South American branch of the Association of Baháʼí Studies first me in Brazil.
-In 1990 the Brazilian Society of Educators for Peace, founded by Baháʼís, was recognized by the Amaxonas State government.
+In 1990 the Brazilian Society of Educators for Peace, founded by Baháʼís, was recognized by the Amazonas State government.
 In January 2002 the Ninth Congress of the Baha'i Youth Movement of the Americas with 600 youth from 15 countries met at the Soltanieh Baháʼí Educational Center outside Mogi Mirim.

 ADCAM

-The Associacao para o Desenvolvimento Coesivo da Amazonia (The Association for the Cohesive Development of the Amazon - ADCAM) started in 1984 organized by the National Spiritual Assembly of the Baháʼís from Brazil.
+The Associação para o Desenvolvimento Coesivo da Amazônia (The Association for the Cohesive Development of the Amazon - ADCAM) started in 1984 organized by the National Spiritual Assembly of the Baháʼís from Brazil.
 ADCAM began serving in two different areas: in the agricultural area, through its Djalal Egrhari Polytechnical Agricultural Institute– IPRAM, in Iranduba, which provides formal education in its Elementary School and in the urban area, ADCAM established what became the Mansrour Vocational Institute, in the east zone of Manaus, the only such home in the city, inaugurated on September 7, 1989.
 The Brazilian Ministry of Education made a grant, equivalent to some US$850,000 in 2001 to the Manrour Vocational Institute to expand it to serve 4000 students.
 In 2003, because of the new law LDB 9394/96, regulating the Graduate Status for Teaching, ADCAM with the authorization of Ministry of Education inaugurated the Táhirih College with a B. A. course in Pedagogy to graduate teachers who will become engaged in social development.
 In November 2005 Táhirih College received its official accreditation as a College.